|

 Recent areas of focus:

-- Applications of formal methods in systems
+- Using formal methods in systems, particularly distributed systems

 - Program analysis, specifically specification mining

-- Physical insider attacks and defenses
+- Physical insider attacks and defences

 Research projects sampler: